Skakk43/unsupervised-learning-in-genomics/README.md

 </header>

-This project looks at different exploratory statistical methods used to analyze dog (_Canis lupus familiaris_) genomic data.
+This project looks at different exploratory methods used to analyze dog (_Canis lupus familiaris_) genomic data.

 <footer>